 - Brushes require frequent replacement due to mechanical wear, hence, a brushed DC motor requires periodic maintenance.
 Also, as brushes transfer current to the commutator, sparking occurs.
-Brushes limit the maximum speed and number of poles the armature can have.
+Brushes limit the maximum speed and the number of poles the armature can have.
 These all drawbacks are removed in a brushless DC motor.
-Electronic control circuit is required in a brushless DC motor for switching stator magnets to keep the motor running.
+An electronic control circuit is required in a brushless DC motor for switching stator magnets to keep the motor running.
 This makes a BLDC motor potentially less rugged.

-- Advantages of BLDC motor over brushed motors are: increased efficiency, reliability, longer lifetime, no sparking and less noise, more torque per weight etc.
+- Advantages of BLDC motor over brushed motors are increased efficiency, reliability, longer lifetime, no sparking and less noise, more torque per weight, etc.